Sh1vani2001/project/README.md

 # project
-This project deals with ML and python.
+This project deals with ML and python!!